Xiaomi and other Chinese companies slapped with US restrictions as Trump's term winds down - Local News 8

 China’s Ministry of Foreign Affairs did not immediately respond to a request for comment from CNN Business.
 But Beijing has previously criticized Washington for its actions, and has said it would take “necessary measures” to safeguard the interests of Chinese firms.

 “CNOOC acts as a bully for the People’s Liberation Army to intimidate China’s neighbors,” said Commerce Secretary Wilbur Ross in a statement, referring to the country’s military.
-His agency claimed that CNOOC has been harassing and threatening offshore oil and gas exploration in the South China Sea.
+His agency claimed that CNOOC has been harassing and threatening offshore oil and gas exploration in the South China Sea by other countries, such as Vietnam.

+Xiaomi denied it was owned or controlled by the Chinese military in a stock exchange filing.

+“The company confirms that it is not owned, controlled or affiliated with the Chinese military, and is not a ‘Communist Chinese Military Company’ defined under the [National Defense Authorization Act],” it said in the statement.

+Xiaomi added that it will “take appropriate course of actions” to protect the interests of the company and its shareholders.

-CNN Business has reached out to Xiaomi, CNOOC, Comac and other companies added to the US government lists on Thursday, but has yet to receive a response.
+CNN Business has also reached out to CNOOC, Comac and other companies added to the US government lists on Thursday, but has yet to receive a response.

 The moves are the latest in a slew of actions the Trump administration has taken against Beijing in the weeks leading up to Biden’s inauguration, and could complicate US-China relations for the incoming government.